Atranluy/Scripts-Ifremeria/README.md

 # ***SCRIPTS***

-Repositories for scripts used in Ifremeria nautilei genome-wide study.
+Repositories for scripts used in Ifremeria nautilei genome-wide study (ddRAD-seq) from Tran Lu Y et al.

 You will find R, Python and Bash scripts.